peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 break the current delegation" ([@!RFC7344], Section 4.1), i.e., it MUST NOT hamper availability or validatability of the Child's resolution.

-This document therefore specifies that parent-side entities MUST ensure that the updates indicated by CDS/CDNSKEY and CSYNC record sets are consistent across all of the child's authoritative nameservers, before taking any action based on these records.
+This document therefore specifies that parent-side entities need to ensure that the updates indicated by CDS/CDNSKEY and CSYNC record sets are plausibly consistent across the child's nameservers, before taking any action based on these records.

 Readers are expected to be familiar with DNSSEC, including [@!RFC4033], [@!RFC4034], [@!RFC4035], [@?RFC6781], [@!RFC7344], [@!RFC7477], and